-Students, faculty, and staff will be trained on proper hand and respiratory hygiene, and such information will be provided to parents and/or legal guardians on ways to reinforce this at home.
+Students, faculty, and staff are trained on proper hand and respiratory hygiene, and such information is provided to parents and/or legal guardians on ways to reinforce this at home.

-The district will provide and maintain hand hygiene stations around the school, as follows:
+The district provides and maintains hand hygiene stations around the school, as follows:

 - For handwashing: soap, running warm water, and disposable paper towels.

 - For hand sanitizing: an alcohol-based hand sanitizer containing at least 60 percent alcohol for areas where handwashing facilities may not be available or practical.